 We have two members of staff who undertake the Designated Child Protection Officer role (Designated Lead).
-These are Mr Ayton (Executive Headteacher) and Mr Pennington (Deputy Headteacher).
-Our Child Protection governor is Mrs Hanrahan
+These are Mr Pennington (Deputy Headteacher) and Miss Tipler (SENco).
+Our Child Protection governor is currently being reviewed.

 We have stringent management and maintenance of our site to ensure it is safe and secure which includes management of visitors to our site.

 All visitors must sign in and wear a visitor badge and be escorted unless they have met our vetting requirements to work in school unsupervised.

 Our staff are trained to administer first aid and where necessary, we will advise parents of any treatment undertaken in school.

 We also have additional paediatric first aiders around the school to support when necessary and to manage medicine administration.